Jumbo loan financed home with in ground pool.

 Since jumbo mortgages don’t have the guarantees that come with conforming loans, borrowers tend to be subject to greater scrutiny and may have higher borrowing costs.
 A jumbo loan may attract different investors than those who customarily buy conventional mortgage bonds.

-Here’s how the mortgage industry works: Mortgages are originated by lenders, who immediately sell them to mortgage investors like Fannie Mae or Freddie Mac.
-However, Fannie and Freddie are only authorized to purchase mortgages that conform to the FHFA’s limits.
+When trying to understand jumbo loans, it’s helpful to first know how the mortgage industry works: Mortgages are originated by lenders, who immediately sell them to mortgage investors like Fannie Mae or Freddie Mac.
+However, Fannie and Freddie are only authorized to purchase mortgages that conform to the FHFA’s limits, which means they can’t purchase jumbo loans.

 After buying these mortgages, Fannie and Freddie bundle them together with other, similar loans for sale to investors on the secondary mortgage market.
 A similar process often happens with jumbo mortgages, but different investors are involved.